-A long-held favorite pastime of families in the southeastern United States is driving around looking at houses decorated with Christmas lights, lawn ornaments, and dazzling displays of holiday cheer.
+A long-held favorite holiday pastime is driving around looking at houses decorated with Christmas lights, lawn ornaments, and dazzling displays of seasonal cheer.
 If you're planning to visit Nashville or the Middle Tennessee region, there are plenty of great places to experience the joy of the holiday season with your family.

-These annual sparkling, twinkling displays—all in celebration of the Christmas Holidays—are enough to keep you coming back to the Nashville region year after year, If you're looking for even more to do do this holiday season, there are many Christmas events, too.
+These annual twinkling displays—all in celebration of the Christmas season—are enough to keep you coming back to the Nashville region year after year.

 Open nightly from Thanksgiving through New Year's Eve, Chad's Winter Wonderland in Lebanon is just a half-hour drive northeast of Nashville—and totally worth the trip.
 Along with over two million Christmas lights, the attraction features a drive-through Santa house (with a real Santa inside), Dancing Snowman, and a Christmas train.

-For decades, Chad Bernard has been putting up this drive-through holiday light display, one of the nation's largest, and it's become one of the region's residents' favorite places for a fun family outing.
-Chad's may close during inclement weather.
-Otherwise, you can enjoy the lights from 6 p.m. to 10 p.m. each night.
-The cost is $15 per car.
+For decades, Chad Bernard has been putting up this drive-through holiday light display, one of the nation's largest, and it's become one of the favorite places for residents seeking a fun family outing.
+Chad's may close during inclement weather, but otherwise, you can enjoy the lights from 5—10 p.m. every night of the week.
+The cost is $20 for a family vehicle and only cash is accepted.

 Also located in Lebanon, The Dancing Lights of Christmas is a scenic driving tour through the James E. Ward Agricultural Center where visitors get to view numerous lighted displays celebrating the Christmas season.